What is identity verification?

 There are four main buckets of data that can be used to verify an identity including credit history, self-reported marketing data, public records data and your own internal customer data.
-IDology’s ExpectID Enterprise solution allows you to use any of the data behind your firewall to customize and generate questions.
+IDology’s ExpectID Customer Based Authentication solution allows you to use any of the data behind your firewall to customize and generate questions.
 And our ExpectID IQ solution generates questions based on information found in public records data.
 Although the word, “public,” may sound as if the information is accessible by anyone, this is not the case.
 Public data records include protected information taken from all sorts of records throughout an individual’s entire adult life.
 IDology has agreements to access this information in real-time for the purpose of verifying consumers.
 Learn more about our approach to data.

 Can I use my own customer data to generate questions?